-Former Leeds, Sheffield United and Crystal Palace manager Neil Warnock is famed for his foul-mouthed rants and disagreements with referees.
+Former Leeds United, Sheffield United and Crystal Palace manager Neil Warnock is famed for his foul-mouthed rants and disagreements with referees.

 We’ve taken a look back through the archive to dig out his best bits, with fracas, half-time rants and even conning his players on a team trip out.